TyMill/AI4Uni/workshops/01/README.md

 # AI4Uni Workshop Materials 🇪🇺🤖

-Welcome to the official repository for the **AI4Uni Workshop** hosted during the Staff Training Week at the University of Szczecin on **April 9, 2025**.
+Welcome to the official repository for the **AI4Uni Workshop** hosted during the Staff Training Week at the University of Szczecin.

 ## 🎯 About the Workshop

 The workshop titled **"AI in Daily University Work: Practical Applications and Ethical Challenges"** was conducted as part of the Erasmus+ project [AI4Uni](https://ai4uni.eu) (2024–2027), which aims to increase the organizational capacity of higher education institutions (HEIs) to **responsibly use AI solutions**.

-**Audience**: International university staff from Nigeria, Rwanda, Ukraine, Canada, Georgia, Bosnia — mainly from administrative and international relations departments.
+**Audience**: International university staff

 **Duration**: 1.5 hours
 **Language**: English